 Book a day of ski touring guidance with an experienced, English speaking High Mountain Guide from our team.
 If you’re totally new to ski touring, your Guide will accompany you to the rental shop in the morning to help ensure you’re kitted out with appropriate equipment.
 You’ll then be introduced to the sport gently, being instructed on good technique and practices right from the beginning.

 Some basic off piste ski skills are require – you should be happy skiing down an ungroomed red level slope.
 If you feel you need to work on your off piste technique, we recommend first booking an off piste lesson with one of our expert Instructors.
-A brush When you’re enjoying the downhill ski experience, the uphill will make so much more sense!
+When you’re enjoying the downhill ski experience, the uphill will make so much more sense!